TITLE Event and Meeting Services Coordinator

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: Three years successful experience in general office work is required.
+Experience: Three years of general office experience or an equivalent combination of education and experience is required.

 Skills: Computer proficiency and an understanding of public relations and customer service practices and principles are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.